-Captains over the years have included, Will Foster, John Taylor, Geoff Proudley, Liz Scott, Frank Penson and in 2008 Audrey Rogers, followed by current Captain Roger Platts in 2013.
+Captains over the years have included, Will Foster, John Taylor, Geoff Proudley, Liz Scott, Frank Penson and in 2008 Audrey Rogers, followed by Roger Platts from 2013 to 2021.

 Originally the Village Hall was used for changing rooms until the Club obtained some cabins in 1980, which were placed around the Bowls Green.
 These provide changing facilities, toilets and a kitchen area for the provision of refreshments.
 The club is completely self sufficient through membership fees and fundraising and maintain the Green themselves.
 Ben Madin was the first Groundsman in 1952, and current Groundsman is Geoff Proudley.
 The Club has generally been well supported in the past with as many as 200 members, however in 2003 this was down to 50 and in 2008 there were only 27, but has risen in 2017 to 33.
 At one time there was a thriving Youth team but interest gradually waned and there are no longer younger members, although they are still very welcome to join!